wondwosen-bewketu/Flex-Review/README.md

 - Trend identification and alerts for issues

 ### Review Selection
-- Backend persistence for selected reviews
+- Backend persistence for selected reviews using in-memory storage
 - In production, this would be replaced with database storage
 - Frontend fallback to localStorage for offline support